odinuv/web/articles/debugging/index.md

 Your application will definitely have bugs.
 All applications have bugs.
 You will encounter most of them during development and in early days or weeks of deployment.
-You may encounter a bug which was introduced many months or even years ago, but these situations are quiet rare.
+You may encounter a bug which was introduced many months or even years ago, but these situations are quite rare.
 Sometimes you immediately know where the bug is -- the interpreter says that there is an error on line X, in file Y. You open file Y, go to line X and fix that stupid typo.

 Sometimes the bugs are less easy to spot, sometimes the reason why the application does not work is even combination